Prag8855/aab/content/guides/first-bank-account-in-germany.md

 Date_created: 2017-09-01
 ---

-This guide helps you open your first bank account in Germany.
+This guide helps you pick a bank in Germany.
 You need a bank account to pay rent, get paid by your employer, and many other things.

 Before you start, learn [how banking works in Germany](/guides/banking).
 It helps you choose better.